You can't want what you can't see

 Network capital compounds the gap

-Knowing a role exists is one thing.
-Knowing someone who does it - someone who can say âthis is real, hereâs how I got hereâ - is different.
-That is what I have been calling the âNetwork Capitalâ,1.
-It doesnât just open doors.
-It makes doors visible as doors.
 This access-gap is partly responsible for the discovery-gap but it is a whole different problem on its own.
 Did you think just because I happened to know about âFarm-to-Tableâ entrepreneurâ, I could simply become one?
 Does not work that way.
 Usually you need to know someone who knows someone who can open these doors for you.
 Just to let you have a real glimpse of what is it like on the other side.
 And should you want to go through, show you the ropes.
 But this uneven distribution of network-capital is a different problem for a different post.

 Most career interventions - mentorship, internships, introductions - address the access gap.
 Almost nothing addresses the discovery gap, which comes earlier and matters more.
+And this gap has always been hard to close from the outside.

-AI is only accelerating the problem
+AI could help eventually; But for now, it is only accelerating the problem

 AI is disrupting entire industries faster than awareness of new roles can travel through normal networks.
 And in the process, making the discovery problem all the more acute.
-From both the supply-side â the fast changing landscape â as well as on the demand side â with a lot of people forced to navigate this changing landscape.
-Careers which did not exist five years back would be all the rage, only to fade away just as suddenly.
-Remember âPrompt Engineeringâ?
-Now we have âRed Teamerâ, âHead of personality alignmentâ, âAI bullyâ and more.
+From both the supply-side with the fast changing landscape, as well as on the demand side - with a lot of people forced to navigate this changing landscape.

-I spent good part of a week inside a dataset of over 600,000 professional profiles trying to map this landscape, and even then the edges kept surprising me.
 The rate of the role creation or role change has far outpaced the rate of role visibility.
 And the people with the fullest map are not necessarily the smartest.
 They just started in a room with more doors visible to them.

 CareerMap

 It is not a job board.
 Click a role, see what it actually involves, find what sits adjacent to it.
-Or let the system auto-scan to give you a tour of all thatâs out there.
+Or let it auto-scan to give you a tour of all thatâs out there.
 It starts with the indie and micro-economy space because that is where the gap felt most urgent and least served.

-Career Clusters in the indie space
+Career Clusters in the indie space.
+An interactive demo with path-details coming soon.

-It does not solve the network problem.
+It still does not solve the network problem.
 It does not fix access.
 It just tries to make more doors visible.

-1:Network Capital is not something I coined.
-I am just using it in a crude manner in the sense I mentioned here.
+1: Network Capital is not something I coined.
+I am just using it in a crude manner in the sense I mentioned here. âŠ